brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 I have added a few of my images to practice on in AI_Project\Annotations.
 One folder has images without annotations and another has the same images with annotations.
 I'm assuming you are going through the trouble to learn this because you have your own images you want to work on, but if you don't, there are a number of resources on the net to download images.

+I'm going to explain two different ways to annotate images, one is with LabelImg and the other is with DIVE.

 To use LabelImg to annotate images,

 In your AIvenv3.9 virtual environment